Ayon Island: Soviet Russia

 Following the rise of communism in the Soviet Union in the first part of the twentieth century, the native herds were collectivised in 1933 into a group called "Enmitagino".
 Such collectivisation was very successful on the island and in 1950, the collective in Ayon was turned into a formal Kolkhoz that would eventually have around 22,000 reindeer under its control.
 In addition to reindeer herding, the new collective was also engaged in sea-hunting and the collection of furs.

 A polar station was established on the site of the village in 1941 and the icebreaker Krasin brought Pyotr Sidersky and a crew of seven people to man the new station.
 This was the first time that the village site had been inhabited permanently, with indigenous people living there only during the summer when the reindeer were taken to pasture, with the exception of a few individuals who would over-winter in order to hunt.

 By 1944, the settlement had become increasingly permanent and there were 103 people living in 23 houses.

 Post-Soviet

-However, following the collapse of the Soviet Union, state support was withdrawn and the herders, who had been used to being supplied with the latest technology by the state now found that not only did they have to fend for themselves with regards to the day to day herding, but that there was no guarantee that they would even receive the money they were owed for the meat they provided to the state.
+Following the collapse of the Soviet Union, state support was withdrawn and the herders, were no longer supplied with new technology by the state, and were not guaranteed to receive money they were owed for the meat they provided to the state.

-The result of this is that the herds have shrunk from 22,000 to only around 4,000. the result of this is that there is considerable unemployment in the town.
-This has led to a lot of drinking, which not only has sociological effects, but the litter produced also encourages disease from which the reindeer now suffer, further reducing the size of the herd.
+The result of this was the herds shrinking from nearly 22,000 to only around 4,000, gradually growing into a considerably high level of unemployment in the town.
+This led to a spike in alcohol abuse, specifically vodka drinking, which fuels sociological problems and public intoxication, and causes sanitation issues associated with public urination and defecation.
+This, combined with public dumps, littered vodka bottles, and general trash can breed pathogens leading to disease.
+Some deadly infections can spread to reindeer, as they may come into contact with these waste areas, further reducing the size of the herd.